mabar1/Phenalyzer/README.md

 - Open the VS Code Settings and search for `r.plot.useHttpgd` and enable it.
 All plots will now pop up in the same panel.

 ### 3.7 Install add-ons to improve R Console experience: Linting (lintr)
   - `lintr` is a R package, so you need to initialize an R console.
-We install the newest version from GitHub, for that we need a second package `remotes` that is pulling  `lintr`.
+We pull the newest version of `lintr` from GitHub using a second package called `remotes`.
 Both packages will go into the user directory as before: `/home/maba/R/x86_64-pc-linux-gnu-library/4.5`
   ```r
   install.packages("remotes")
   remotes::install_github("r-lib/lintr")
   ```

-- Lintr is a good way to write code correctly.
-However I found lintr to be too strict, so I toned linter down.
-To customize lintr, we create a starup file that disables a couple of linter settings.
+- [Lintr](https://github.com/r-lib/lintr) is a good way to write code correctly.
+However I found lintr to be too strict, so I toned lintr down.
+To customize lintr, we create a starup file that disables a couple of lintr settings.
 This file is created in your homes directory.
 We use the bash terminal for this:
   - In bash:
     ```bash
     cd ~
     vi ./lintr
     ```
   - This is an empty text file.
 Paste the following lines.
-Watch out, linter is *very fussy* about this file: Ensure the closing bracket is on the last line of the last command and there is a blank line at the end.
+Watch out, lintr is *very fussy* about this file: Ensure the closing bracket is on the last line of the last command and there is a blank line at the end.
 Make sure you hit enter to create that last line:
     ```r
     linters: with_defaults(
       line_length_linter = NULL,